statistical-thinking/KI.ENNA/README.md

 TensorFlow in Python (Anaconda Cloud); MicroPython (Thonny)

 # Web-Demo (no Requirements)
-Just follow the link: [AI-ANNE](https://statistical-thinking.github.io/ai-anne-demo/lab/index.html?path=ai-anne.ipynb)
+Just follow the link for an interatice web-demo: [AI-ANNE](https://statistical-thinking.github.io/ai-anne-demo/lab/index.html?path=ai-anne.ipynb)

 # Selected Research Applications
 AI-ANNE is currently being used in the field of computer vision as a supplement to electron microscopes for medical diagnostics.